Wallowa County, Oregon: History

 United States Supreme Court Associate Justice William O. Douglas was one famous summer visitor to Wallowa County, building a vacation cabin on Lostine River Road in 1939.
-The noted, award-winning character-actor Walter A. Brennan was another famous part-time resident, with a ranch in the Imnaha River canyon complex and properties in Joseph.
+The noted, award-winning character actor Walter A. Brennan was another famous part-time resident, with a ranch in the Imnaha River canyon complex and properties in Joseph.

-In December 2003, a developer announced a proposal to buy a 62 acre property near Wallowa Lake, and build 11 homes on it.
+In December 2003, a developer announced a proposal to buy a 62 acre property near Wallowa Lake to build 11 homes on it.
 This property is adjacent to the property that is home to the grave of Old Chief Joseph, father of the younger Chief Joseph.
 This proposal drew opposition from a local group, as well as from the Nez Perce, Colville, and Umatilla tribes.
 Prior offers by the National Park Service and the Trust for Public Land to buy the land were rejected.
-The County commissioners gave conditional approval for the developers to complete a final plat of the land on February 13, 2004, but the attorney for the Nez Perce said the tribe would appeal the decision to the Oregon Land Use Board of Appeals.
+The county commissioners gave conditional approval for the developers to complete a final plat of the land on February 13, 2004, but the attorney for the Nez Perce said the tribe would appeal the decision to the Oregon Land Use Board of Appeals.
 As of 2016, the controversy was still active.